 Who Is At Risk for Mold-Related Sore Throat?

-It must be said that the presence of mold doesn't necessarily endanger all people, however, those who are could develop serious symptoms.
-Among those who are most at risk for mold-related sore throats are individuals with mold allergies, individuals with compromised immune systems, as well as children, and the elderly.
+Those who are most at risk for mold-related sore throats are individuals with mold allergies, compromised immune systems, children, and the elderly.

 How to Diagnose the Cause of a Sore Throat